maloam/mastodon/stakeholder-advice/detection/dga.md

 DGAs are listed as a technique for C2 traffic in MITRE ATTACK T1568.002:

-    _“Adversaries may make use of Domain Generation Algorithms (DGAs) to dynamically identify a destination domain for command and control traffic rather than relying on a list of static IP addresses or domains.
+    _Adversaries may make use of Domain Generation Algorithms (DGAs) to dynamically identify a destination domain for command and control traffic rather than relying on a list of static IP addresses or domains.
 This has the advantage of making it much harder for defenders to block, track, or take over the command and control channel, as there potentially could be thousands of domains that malware can check for instructions…_

-    _“Adversaries may use DGAs for the purpose of Fallback Channels.
-When contact is lost with the primary command and control server malware may employ a DGA as a means to reestablishing command and control”_
+    _Adversaries may use DGAs for the purpose of Fallback Channels.
+When contact is lost with the primary command and control server malware may employ a DGA as a means to reestablishing command and control_

 [https://attack.mitre.org/techniques/T1568/002/](https://attack.mitre.org/techniques/T1568/002/)